-The medical education courses being developed by AusCann will enhance knowledge of the endocannabinoid system and current state of knowledge of cannabinoid therapeutics, and will include information in various forms such as online courses (including accredited for CPE), webcasts, webinars and reference material.
-The courses form a key component of the AusCann Medical Education Program.
+The medical education courses developed by AusCann will enhance knowledge of the endocannabinoid system and current state of knowledge of cannabinoid therapeutics.
+A key component of the AusCann Medical Education Program is our online courses, which are now available to health professionals.
+Courses are free to registered Australian health professionals.

 |US National Academies of Sciences, Engineering, and Medicine.
 2017.
 The Health Effects of Cannabis and Cannabinoids: The Current State of Evidence and Recommendations for Research.
 Washington, DC: The National Academies Press.|